nealbarshes/nealbarshes.github.io/PAD/Workshop/DopplerAudio/index.md

 <p><u>Example #5</u>: Aforementioned 64 year-old man with diabetes and tobacco use history.
 Normal ejection fraction and kidney function.
 Prior stent in superficial femoral artery and toe amputation for advanced osteomyelitis nearly two years prior.
 This area remains healed.
 Dorsalis pedis artery Doppler signal with ABI of 0.72</p>

+<p>Don't be distracted by the volume of the signal during diastole -- this reflection of outflow resistance at the time of the exam, not the pulse wave arriving at the location of the Doppler probe.
+If you focus on the systolic upstroke, you'll begin to appreciate a lower slope (i.e. not as "sharp" or rapid an upstroke) compared to previous examples. </p>

         <div class='playlist'>
         <div class='labeled-audio'><audio preload='metadata' controls loop controlsList="nodownload"><source src='Files/ABI_072_P006RDP.mp3' type='audio/mpeg' ></audio></div>